 New Era Relationships

 Another well discussed topic nowadays across social media and the world of psychology is: What Men and women want from a relationship?
 The million dollars question!
-The advent of the internet and its ready approach to meeting your prospective partner it has become a very popular hit (no pun intended!) with men and women across the globe of any age, gender and creed, however, the common denominator here is the personal self fulfilment, whichever in a sexual manner or with the complete wholeness of being.
+The advent of the internet and its ready approach to meeting your prospective partner it has become a very popular hit (no pun intended!) with men and women across the globe of any age, gender, and creed, however, the common denominator here is the personal self-fulfilment, whichever in a sexual manner or with the complete wholeness of being.

 The romanticised ideology to find the other half it implies gendering - same sex, binar, gender fluid, while each partner will bring in their own generational and cultural expectations, identification, the gender component is still very present in the current society.
 From early years girls are brought up to provide for those emotional needs of others, whereby boys are taught to hide their sense of dependency, their inner needs, as it seems too feminine to show vulnerability.
-I written an article on this in my blog #BoysDontCry
+I drafted an article on this #BoysDontCry

-The capacity to be correlate while holding on to one's subjectivity and respecting each other is the ultimate goal in friendship, love relationship, family relationship and the aim of the therapeutic relationship, too.
+The capacity to be correlate while holding on to one's subjectivity and respecting each other is the goal in friendship, love relationship, family relationship and the aim of the therapeutic relationship, too.
 Not being sure how to experience intimacy, the sex relation is dropped, discarded.
 The sexual relationship is disregarded when it becomes too intense, too close, too emotional, where feelings are felt.